gtech-mulearn/mufifa-2026/profile/profile/tobinjoseph@mulearn.md

 My Nation & Why:

-I represent India in µFIFA because I support its growth and potential in global football.
+I represent Brazil in µFIFA because I support its growth and potential in global football.

 Supporting Team in FIFA World Cup 2026: